 Day 3: TRAVEL FORM CHENGDU TO LESHAN GIANT BUDDHA AND ON TO QIANWEI IN SICHUAN PROVINCE

 Trip to the Giant Buddha of Leshan.

 At 71 meters high the colossal and impressive Buddha of Leshan is regarded as the biggest Buddha sculpture in the world.

 The Giant Buddha of Leshan was chiseled out of a stone wall in more than 90 years of work in the 8th century.
 You visit Dafo Park, from where the incredible dimensions of the Giant Buddha of Leshan appear even more impressive.

 After lunch you take a short boat trip on Min River.
 From the boat you have the best view of the whole Buddha of Leshan.

 The trip continues to Qianwei.
 Overnight stay in Qianwei.

-Day 4: QIANWEI - TRAVEL BY STEAM TRAIN TO HUANGCUNJING - ZIGONG SALT WELLS
+Day 4: QIANWEI - TRAVEL BY JIAYANG STEAM TRAIN TO HUANGCUNJING - ZIGONG SALT WELLS

 Your Sichuan journey continues to Shixi near Qianwei, the starting point for your train journey to Huangcunjing.
 At a leisurely pace the trip by steam train takes you through the picturesque landscape to Huangcunjing.
 To transport coal from the coal mine in Huangcunjing, in 1938 a narrow-gauge track was built to Mamiao.